Horrific 6-Foot Carnivore Worm With Snapping Jaws Uncovered, Predates Dinosaurs

-Scientists have uncovered fossil evidence of a new species, a terrifying 6-foot-long prehistoric carnivorous worm that once swam in abundance in the seas in North America about 400 million years ago.
+Scientists have uncovered fossil evidence of a new species, a terrifying 6t-foot-long prehistoric carnivorous worm that once swam in abundance in the seas in North America about 400 million years ago.
 And if being 6 feet long wasn’t enough for nightmares, the part scientists found to base their extrapolations on was the creature’s massive jaws.

 The fossil find, according to the Daily Mail, is that of the largest bristle worm ever discovered.
-Said Luke Parry, a PhD student at the University of Bristol told the Mail, “Through our research we’ve managed to describe the largest bristle worm ever known.
+Said Luke Parry, a PhD student at the University of Bristol told the Mail: ‘Through our research we’ve managed to describe the largest bristle worm ever known.
 We found jaws of the worm in a remote locality at the bottom of Hudson Bay in Ontario in Canada.
 We then compared the jaws with those of their closet living relatives which are bobbit worms and we managed to work out that this new species was around two meters long.”

 The new species was dubbed Websteroprion armstrongi after Alex Webster, a bassist from Death Metal band Cannibal Corpse, which is Parry’s favorite band.
 It was discovered at the bottom of Hudson Bay near Ontario, Canada.